dotcomdudee/ztube/readme.md

 1. We use a cache of XML results to keep things fast.
 At the moment it is set to 30 mins.
 You can change this by modifying `CACHE_EXPIRY_TIME = 1800` in app.py.

 2. You should ensure that `app.secret_key = 'your_secret_key_here'` is set to something unique.

+## Ads

+Zerotube WILL NOT remove ads.
+If you are a Youtube user with a Premium membership using this app on desktop (as intended), then you will have the best viewing experience.